 Meet the vet!

 Dr. Commerford believes veterinary care should be customized to each individual patient.
 Her goal is to provide high quality, high value veterinary care in the convenience of your home or barn and at our mobile clinics.
-By maintaining the practice as a small one doctor practice we are able to ensure you and your pets see the same veterinarian each time.
-This allows us to get to know one another so we can provide personalized care and familiarity for excellent continuity of care.
+By maintaining the practice as a small one doctor practice she is able to ensure you and your pets see the same veterinarian each time.
+This allows her to get to know her patients and their owners so she can provide personalized care and familiarity for excellent continuity of care.
+This sets her apart from the larger brick and mortar practices where you may not see the same veterinarian each time and the corporate mobile clinics that using a bidding system to retain veterinarians and thus it is impossible to establish a relationship with the veterinarian if you have follow up questions about your pet.

 As a lifelong equestrian Dr. Commerford understands what it takes to keep a horse feeling their best throughout their lifetime.
 She will work with you to develop a plan to keep competition horses performing their best while also reducing their risk of injury.
 If you have a retired or pleasure horse she can develop a program to keep your horse comfortable and enjoying their lifestage.